-Constipation is a condition of the digestive system.
-The sufferer has hard feces that are difficult to expel.
-In most cases, this occurs because the colon has absorbed too much of the water from the food that is in the colon.
+Constipation is a condition of the digestive system where an individual has hard feces that are difficult to expel.
+In most cases, this occurs because the colon has absorbed too much water from the food that is in the colon.

-The slower the food moves through your digestive tract, the more water the colon will absorb from food.
+The slower the food moves through the digestive tract, the more water the colon will absorb from it.
 Consequently, the feces become dry and hard.
-Defecation (emptying the bowels) can become very painful, and in some serious cases there may be symptoms of bowel obstruction.
-When the constipation is very severe; when the constipation prevents the passage of feces and gas, it is called obstipation.

 Causes of constipation

-Constipation happens when the colon absorbs too much water, or if the muscles in the colon are contracting slowly or poorly so that the stool moves too slowly and loses more water.
+Constipation happens when the colon absorbs too much water; this can occur if the muscles in the colon are contracting slowly or poorly, causing the stool to move too slowly and lose more water.